 My verdict: is it worth it to stop reading the news?

 In the last few years, I’ve experimented with a number of different approaches to the news in different combinations:

 What I’ve learned is that all of these approaches have the potential to help inform me better.
-I’ve experienced the biggest personal benefits when I limited my consumption of negative news and stepped away from the 24-hour news cycle.
+I’ve experienced the biggest personal benefits when I all but stopped reading the news by stepping away away from the 24-hour news cycle.

 And, based on what I learned, I would recommend that others also reduce their exposure.

 My experience with helping others stop reading the news or reduce their news consumption